PacktPublishing/Containers-for-Developers-Handbook/Chapter5/Readme.md

 ```

 Only one volume will be used, for the database component.
 The only service published is the load balancer.
-We included this service just to let you understand how we can integrate a multilayer application and only share one visible component.
+We have included this service just to let you have an understanding of how we can integrate a multilayer application and only share one visible component.

 Images will be created locally (you may want to upload to your own registry or DockerHub account).